 UPDATED

-How to Become a CNA (Certified Nursing Assistant) in 2024
+How to Become a Nursing Assistant (CNA) in 2024

 How to become a Certified nursing assistant

-There are four steps to becoming a CNA (certified nursing assistant):
+There are four steps to becoming a nursing assistant:

 1. Earn your high school diploma or GED;